Pasq98/gymly/README.md

 App created with Flutter and BLOC as state management.

-The core of this app it's tracking the #progress in Gym.
+The core of this app is to track small improvements, for efficient measurement of your progress in gym.

+You can save for each sets the exact number of rep and weight, and immediately check to see if you've made any progress since the last week.